arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 	+ Test browser implementation inconsistencies of popstate.

-## SITE TODOs:
+## SITE TODOs / HTML:
 - clean up and modernize head
-- add newer coustom ptions framework
+- add newer [custom options framework](http://www.paulund.co.uk/theme-options-page).
+Current options framework does not save options when cloning db to a new server.
+	+ strip current options framework
+	+ reseach
+	+ add new options
 - add ctrl-s to save stuff in the admin panel

+# FINAL
 - research best keywords for naming
 - Write documentation.